SolanaMevBot

 process_delay = 400

-Currently Pumpfun swap/Raydium AMM/Raydium CPMM/Meteora DLMM/Orca whirlpool are supported.
+Currently Pumpfun swap/Raydium AMM/Raydium CPMM/Meteora DLMM/Orca whirlpool/Meteora Pool are supported.
 You can define multiple ones in the same config as long as it can fit.
 You may need to add look up tables if you are using too many pools.

 Arb between DLMM/DLMM, DLMM/Orca, Orca/Orca is not supported yet.